 The WFUCC Psychology Internship currently offers two internship positions.
 The WFUCC Psychology Internship participates in the APPIC match, and therefore, applicants are required to utilize the AAPI online applicant portal on the APPIC website (www.appic.org) when applying to the program.
-Completed applications must be received no later than December 1, 2017 at 11:59pm EST for the 2018-2019 training year.
+Completed applications must be received no later than March 5, 2018 at 12:00 noon EST for the 2018-2019 training year.
 The following components must be included in a completed application:

 International students currently enrolled at universities within the U.S., and who are able to obtain work authorization from the institution currently sponsoring their visa status, are eligible to apply.

 Please Note: WFUCC Psychology Internship requires that matched interns complete employment screening, including a drug test and background check, after matching with our program.
 Failure to satisfactorily complete the employment screening will result in termination of the match agreement.

 Applicants will be notified of their interview status on or before March 9th.
 Interviews will take place via videoconference with telephone as a back-up.
 Each applicant will have the opportunity to interview with members of the Internship Planning Committee, as well as additional UCC staff members, and ask questions that they may have about the program.

 WFUCC Psychology Internship Program will not offer an open house during Phase II of the Match process.
 However, applicants are encouraged to learn more about the University and surrounding community through the following resources: